 ON1 Resize features three sharpening methods:

-- Unsharp Mask: Good for general sharpening.
+Unsharp Mask: Good for general sharpening.
 Similar to Photoshop's Unsharp Mask function.
-Resize's sharpening is different in that it is only applied to the luminance of the image, to prevent color artifacts. - High Pass: High Pass sharpening is helpful when the original image is not sharp.
+Resize's sharpening is different in that it is only applied to the luminance of the image, to prevent color artifacts.